 Types of exercise

-If you are looking for specific health or physique outcomes, the type of exercise you choose to do matters.
 Above all, it is important that you find exercise that you ENJOY!
-Studies show that people who stick to consistent exercise are typically doing work outs that they enjoy.
+Studies show that people who stick to consistent exercise are typically doing work outs that they find enjoyable.
 Keep this factor in mind.
 Why?
 Because physical activity you do regularly is better than physical activity that you only do occasionally!

 What are the different types of exercise?